Singing telegram: Kissogram

 A kissogram, also called kissagram or kiss-a-gram (short for kissing telegram), is a message delivered along with a kiss, usually arranged as a humorous surprise.
 The message deliverers are typically young women who are dressed in provocative clothing.
 Singer Sinéad O'Connor worked as a kissogram at the age of 16, her preferred costume being a nun's habit that was cut away at the back.
 One of her male co-workers wore a caveman costume.
 The term "kissogram" was used in the TV program Doctor Who during the early 2010s to describe the profession of The Doctor's companion Amy Pond, who appeared in a sexy kissogram version of a police officer's uniform that included a tight blouse and a very short skirt.

 Stripogram

 A stripogram or strippergram is a form of message delivery in which a stripper will perform a striptease while singing or dancing.
 This type of entertainment became popular in the 1970s in the US and spread to Europe during the 1980s.
 By the 1990s corporate strip-o-gram work, in which a stripper performs for clients in their workplace, was making up a significant part of the striptease business for novelty telegram services in the US.
 A strippergram performer often wears a specific outfit for the job, for example a schoolgirl's uniform.
-Strippergrams are hired for events such as batchelor parties.
+Strippergrams are hired for events such as bachelor parties.